Edmonds-Fenn-1102/CS219-Assignment-1/README.md

 It should look like this: ./AssignmentOneFinal Programming-Project-1.txt

+If the code isn't running, use the command 'make clean' and then 'make' to reset the program.

 # Purpose
 In this program, we are adding (at least at this time, more functions may be added later) two hexdecimal numbers together, and detecting if they have any overflow.